Shakila/Tiqr/README.txt

+Clone tiqrClient project from https://github.com/Shakila/tiqrClient.git

-simple-tiqr project is used to access the tiqr php library.
+tiqrClient project is used to access the tiqr php library.
 It can be run with the php builtin web server.

 Do the following:

-Navigate to simple-tiqr/ by issuing the command mentioned below. cd simple-tiqr
+Navigate to tiqrClient/ by issuing the command mentioned below. cd tiqrClient

 Install dependencies using Composer: curl -sS https://getcomposer.org/installer | php